mieni/random-walk/2D/readme.md

 -------------------------------------------------------------------------------------
-**Pi_t.py** uses a simple TUI.
+**walk-2d-t.py** uses a simple TUI.
 The program reads from the standard input the number of steps.

 -------------------------------------------------------------------------------------
-**Pi_gui** uses a simple GUI.
+**walk-2d-gui** uses a simple GUI.
 The program reads from an entry field the number of steps.

 The program uses the [Tkinter](https://wiki.python.org/moin/TkInter) package for the GUI